 Telehealth utilizes technology to provide remote medical care through online video appointments with your provider.

 Talk with your provider about appropriate Telehealth appointments—some examples include:

 Angela Waliszewski, MS, RDN

-She currently teaches at Intellitec College, has worked extensively with Kaiser Permanente, and has also found time to write articles in Health and wellness for Stars and Stripes, the Citizen, and has contributed to over 100 articles for MilitaryMoms.com.
-Not only an accomplished writer, Angela also has a wide range of experience with pediatrics and geriatrics, special popluations, public talks, weight loss support groups, and has worked extensively with the U.S. Military and Army Special Forces.
+She has worked extensively with Kaiser Permanente, teaching nutrition college courses at Intellitec College, and has also found time to write articles in Health and wellness for Stars and Stripes, the Citizen, and has contributed numerous articles for MilitaryMoms.com.
+Angela also has a wide range of experience with pediatrics to geriatrics, special populations such as gastrointestinal disorders, public talks, weight loss support groups, and has worked extensively with the U.S. Military and Army Special Forces.

-When Angela isn't working, she enjoys spending her off time with family and friends, attending Zumba and TRX classes, and challenging herself with the many hiking trails and 14'ers that the beautiful state of Colorado has to offer.
+When Angela isn't working, she enjoys spending her time with family and friends, attending fitness classes- Barre and strength training, trying new recipes and specialty food products, keeping up to date with current nutrition trends, and challenging herself with the many hiking trails that the beautiful state of Colorado has to offer.